Nemerenm/COVID19_ANALYTICS_PROJECT/README.md

 The primary dataset utilized for this analysis is sourced from the "COVID19_data.xlx" file, comprising comprehensive data essential for the COVID-19 analytics project.
 - **Country**: Name of the country or territory.
-- **WHO Region**: World Health Organization region classification.
+- **WHO Region**: Classification by World Health Organization region.
-- **Cases - cumulative total**: Total number of reported COVID-19 cases.
-- **Cases - cumulative total per 100000 population**: Total number of reported COVID-19 cases per 100,000 population.
-- **Cases - newly reported in last 7 days**: Number of new COVID-19 cases reported in the last 7 days.
-- **Cases - newly reported in last 7 days per 100000 population**: Number of new COVID-19 cases reported in the last 7 days per 100,000 population.
+- **Cases**: Includes cumulative totals, new cases in the last 7 days and 24 hours, and cases per 100,000 population.
-- **Cases - newly reported in last 24 hours**: Number of new COVID-19 cases reported in the last 24 hours.
-- **Deaths - cumulative total**: Total number of reported COVID-19 deaths.
-- **Deaths - cumulative total per 100000 population**: Total number of reported COVID-19 deaths per 100,000 population.
-- **Deaths - newly reported in last 7 days**: Number of new COVID-19 deaths reported in the last 7 days.
-- **Deaths - newly reported in last 7 days per 100000 population**: Number of new COVID-19 deaths reported in the last 7 days per 100,000 population.
+- **Deaths**: Includes cumulative totals, new deaths in the last 7 days and 24 hours, and deaths per 100,000 population.
-- **Deaths - newly reported in last 24 hours**: Number of new COVID-19 deaths reported in the last 24 hours.
+This dataset provides a comprehensive view of COVID-19 cases and deaths across various countries and regions, facilitating a thorough analysis of the pandemic's impact.

 ## Data Preparation and Data Cleaning Process in Power Query

 - **Data Load**: Load the dataset into Power Query.